 - Misleading solicitations.
 A social network might use social engineering to make people feel obligated to join.
 This often occurs when one person joins and (often inadvertently) provides the social network with access to his or her contact list.
 The social network then sends out emails to all of his or her contacts, often implying they are from the individual who joined.
-For example, it has been reported that Tagged.com solicits contacts of users with emails claiming the recipient has been “tagged.”
-These emails state: “Is <user name> your friend?
-Please respond or <user name> may think you said no :( ” or “<user name> sent you photos on Tagged.”
 The recipient may believe this is a personal invitation from the user and feel obligated to join the network, giving out his or her information and perhaps perpetuating the solicitations.

 - Hijacked accounts.
-A legitimate account may be taken over by an identity thief or malware for the purpose of fraud such as posting spam, sending out malware, stealing the private data of contacts or even soliciting contacts to send money.
-One typical scenario is when a hijacked account sends out messages stating that the account owner is overseas and in desperate straits.
-Contacts are urged to immediately wire money.
-A user may not realize his or her account has been hijacked for quite some time.
-An attack could also be in the form of a chat conversation.
+A legitimate account may be taken over by an identity thief or malware for the purpose of fraud such as posting spam, sending out malware, stealing the private data of contacts or even soliciting contacts to send money A user may not realize his or her account has been hijacked for quite some time.

 There are many ways that information on social networks can be used for purposes other than what the user intended.
 Below are some practical tips to help users minimize the privacy risks when using social networks.
 Be aware that these tips are not 100% effective.
 Any time you choose to engage with social networking sites, you are taking certain risks.
 Common sense, caution and skepticism are some of the strongest tools you have to protect yourself.

 - Use a strong password different from the passwords you use to access other sites.
-See PRC’s 10 Rules for Creating a Hacker-Resistant Password
+Ideally, use a password manager to generate and store your passwords.

-- Never provide a work-associated email to a social network, especially when signing up.
-Consider creating a new email address strictly to connect with your social networking profile(s).
+- Consider creating a new email address to use only with our social media profile(s).

-- Become familiar with the privacy settings available on any social network you use.
-On Facebook, make sure that your default privacy setting is "Friends Only".
+- Become familiar with the privacy settings available on any social network you use, and review your privacy settings frequently.
+On Facebook, for example, you may want to make sure that your default privacy setting is "Friends Only".
 Alternatively, use the "Custom" setting and configure the setting to achieve maximum privacy.

-- Don’t share your birthday, age, or place of birth.
+- Be careful sharing your birthday, age, or place of birth.
 This information could be useful to identity thieves and to data mining companies.
-A research study by Carnegie Mellon University found that Social Security numbers can be predicted based on publicly-available information, including your birthday, age and place of birth.
-The Social Security Administration began assigning randomized number series on June 25, 2011.
-Unfortunately, the more predictable Social Security numbers will remain in effect for individuals born before June 25, 2011.
 If you do consider posting your birthday, age or place of birth, restrict who has access to this information using the site’s privacy settings.
-Also, some social networking sites allow you to show your birth month and day, but hide the year.

 - If you receive a request to connect with someone and recognize the name, verify the account holder’s identity before accepting the request.
 Consider calling the individual, sending an email to his or her personal account or even asking a question only your contact would be able to answer.